White Australia policy: End of the White Australia Policy

 The Racial Discrimination Act 1975 made the use of racial criteria for any official purpose illegal.

 It was not until the Fraser Liberal government's review of immigration law in 1978 that all selection of prospective migrants based on country of origin was entirely removed from official policy.

-In 1981, the Minister for Immigration announced a Special Humanitarian Assistance Programme (SHP) for Iranians to seek refuge in Australia and by 1988 some 2,500 Baháʼís and many more others had arrived in Australia through either SHP or Refugee Programmes.
+In 1981, the minister for immigration announced a special humanitarian assistance programme (SHP) for Iranians to seek refuge in Australia and by 1988 some 2,500 Bahá'ís and many more others had arrived in Australia through either SHP or refugee programmes.
 The last selective immigration policy, offering relocation assistance to British nationals, was finally removed in 1982.

 Aftermath

 Australia's contemporary immigration programme has two components: a programme for skilled and family migrants and a humanitarian programme for refugees and asylum seekers.
-By 2010, the post-war immigration programme had received more than 6.5 million migrants from every continent.
+By 2010, the post-war immigration programme had received more than 6.5 million migrants.
 The population tripled in the six decades to around 21 million in 2010, comprising people originating from 200 countries.

 Legacy

-Non-European and non-Christian immigration has increased substantially since the dismantling of the White Australia policy.

-Religious legacy

-The policy had the effect of creating a population of overwhelmingly European, and largely Anglo-Celtic, descent.
-In refusing immigration by people of other ethnic origins, it also effectively limited the immigration of practitioners of non-Christian faiths.
-Consequently, the White Australia policy ensured that Christianity (specifically Anglicanism) remained the religion of the majority of Australians.
-However, the percentage of Australians who are religious is dropping significantly each year.